ryanzec/edg-ui-solidjs/packages/core/components/chart/README.md

 # NOTES

-## Container for charts should not change size
+## Charts should be self-contained

-It is important to note that if there is dynamic data related the chart (like clicking a node in the chart adding new content to the page), this dynamic data should live outside of the element that is containing the chart itself.
-The reason for this is because with some charts (like the radar chart), if the container the chart is in changes size and the chart is not maintaining the aspect ratio (which is the default), the container element seems to continuously get bigger.
+Depending on some options with charts (like `maintainAspectRatio`), if a chart is not in its own container, the charts can continue to grow infinitely so generally you will want to have the chart in its own container element to avoid this issue.